Nati402K7/alx-low_level_programming/0x0B-malloc_free/README.md

 Float like a butterfly, string like a bee
 The woman who has no imagination has no wings
-He who is not courageous enough to take risks will accomplish nothing in life
+He who is not courageous enough to take risks will accomplish nothing in life If you even dream of beating me you'd better wake up and apologize